 About

-My education began at Universidad Católica de Chile in the Faculty of Design and continued in Canada at Concordia University and UQAM.
-In 1994, I founded Art Depot, Montreal’s first gallery dedicated to immigrant artists.
-From 2007 to 2009, I was a national radio panelist on CBC’s Thursday Think Tank with Shelagh Rogers, Randy Boyagoda, and Brian O’Dea.
-From 2013 to 2023, I served as the founder and artistic director of Native Immigrant – Immigrant de Souche, an initiative bridging First Nations and immigrant communities through artistic collaborations and cultural events.
-I also co-founded Météque Art Gallery in NDG.
+My education began at Universidad Católica de Chile (Design faculty) and continued at Concordia University and UQAM.
+In 1994 I founded Art Depot, Montreal’s first gallery for immigrant artists.
+From 2007–2009 I appeared on CBC’s *Thursday Think Tank*.
+Between 2013 and 2023 I directed Native Immigrant – Immigrant de Souche, co-founded Météque Art Gallery, and led many projects bridging First Nations and newcomer communities, supported by MIFI, Ville de Montréal, CALQ, CAM, CCA and online donors.

 My journey